 Anglican Church Archbishop accused of sexual misconduct

-Archbishop Steve Wood, who heads the Anglican Church of North America, faces allegations of sexual harassment, bullying and plagiarism, according to an explosive report released by The Washington Post on Thursday (Oct.
+Archbishop Steve Wood, who heads the Anglican Church of North America, faces allegations of sexual harassment, bullying and plagiarism, according to an explosive report published by The Washington Post on Thursday (Oct.
 23).
-The list of charges, signed by at least 10 individuals attesting to the allegations, is the latest in a string of crises to rock the small, conservative denomination.
+This is the latest in a string of crises to rock the small, conservative denomination.

 Claire Buxton, a former children's ministry director at St. Andrew's Church in Mount Pleasant, South Carolina, where Wood serves as rector, told the Post that Wood attempted to kiss her in his office in April 2024, just before he was elected to replace Archbishop Foley Beach as head of the denomination.
-Buxton claims that before the incident, Wood gave her more than $3,000 from church funds and that church employees had commented on Wood's "excessive praise and fondness" for her.
-Priests have also accused Wood of plagiarizing sermons and bullying staff members before becoming archbishop.
+Buxton claims to the paper that before the incident, Wood gave her more than $3,000 from church funds and that church employees had commented on Wood's "excessive praise and fondness" for her.
+Priests have also accused Wood of plagiarizing sermons and bullying staff members before becoming archbishop, according to the Post.

-The presentment, as a formal complaint is known in the church, was submitted on Monday to Wood and other bishops.
+A formal complaint containing the allegations, known in the church as a presentment, was submitted on Monday to Wood and other bishops.

 "I do not believe these allegations have any merit," said Wood, who also continues to serve as bishop of the Diocese of the Carolinas, in a statement to Religion News Service.
 "I place my faith and trust in the process outlined in our canons to bring clarity and truth in these matters and respectfully decline to comment further at this time."

-The charges included in the presentment include alleged violation of ordination vows, conduct giving cause for "scandal or offense," and sexual immorality.
+The church charges detailed in the presentment include alleged violation of ordination vows, conduct giving cause for "scandal or offense," and sexual immorality.
+NPR has not independently verified this.

 "I was in shock," Buxton told the Post.
 "It's just bizarre to me how far we — the Anglican Church in North America and its leadership — have gotten away from basic morals and principles."

-The Post reported that a rector in Wood's diocese wrote a letter to Wood in 2019, questioning his moral authority to serve as bishop.
-He accused Wood of preaching sermons he didn't write, publicly cursing at colleagues, and using a $60,000 truck provided by the diocese for church visits — then left Wood's diocese soon after.
+According to The Post, a rector in Wood's diocese wrote a letter to Wood in 2019, questioning his moral authority to serve as bishop.
+(This letter has not been independently verified by NPR.)
+In it, he accused Wood of preaching sermons he didn't write, publicly cursing at colleagues, and using a $60,000 truck provided by the diocese for church visits — then left Wood's diocese soon after.

-When she confronted him in April 2024, Wood reportedly told her, "You know how special you are to me.
+Buxton's affidavit, which is contained in the presentment, stated that when she confronted him in April 2024, Wood told her, "You know how special you are to me.
 You're my favorite person in the world."
-When she got up to leave, the Post reported, he put his "hand against the back of her head and trying to kiss her."
+When she got up to leave, the Post reported she claimed he put his "hand against the back of her head and trying to kiss her."

-By September 2025, less than a year into Wood's tenure as archbishop, a group of Wood's former colleagues — many now priests — had drafted a presentment and received signatures from at least 10 clergy and laypeople from the denomination, as required by church bylaws.
+By September 2025, less than a year into Wood's tenure as archbishop, The Post reports that a group of Wood's former colleagues — many now priests — had drafted a presentment and received signatures from at least 10 clergy and laypeople from the denomination, as required by church bylaws.

 The Anglican Church of North America was founded in 2009 after some 700 churches split from the Episcopal Church and the Anglican Church in Canada over various disagreements, including the acceptance of women priests, LGBTQ+ affirmation and the rewritten Book of Common Prayer.

-More than 10 clergy and other lay leaders in the Upper Midwest diocese have been accused of misconduct as a result and its bishop, Stewart Ruch stood trial in a proceeding that concluded Oct 15 — but not before two prosecutors had resigned amid claims of procedural misconduct.
+More than 10 clergy and other lay leaders in the Upper Midwest diocese have been accused of misconduct, and its bishop, Stewart Ruch stood trial in a proceeding that concluded Oct 15.
 The church court's order is expected on or before Dec.
 16.

 Meanwhile, the denomination has been shaken by dustups involving other bishops.
 One ACNA bishop was defrocked in 2020 due to his pornography use; in 2024, another bishop, Todd Atkinson, was ousted for inappropriate relationships with women.